-The unreliability of the coding process is further compounded by its subjectivity.
-Shane relied on the coders to assess whether certain variables (or investigative steps) were necessary for each particular CR investigation.
+Further, the unknown data coders were tasked with assessing whether certain variables (or investigative steps) were necessary for each particular CR investigation.
 This is evident in Shane's instruction that "[f]or each variable, you must judge whether the category is applicable."
-Ex.
-1, Code Book, at 7 (emphasis added).
+Id., at 7 (emphasis added).
 The subjective nature of the coding, conducted by twelve separate individuals with 90 minutes of training, renders the data relied upon by Shane unreliable.